 Founded by John Scharffenberger in the early 1980s (John would later go on to co-found SCHARFFEN BERGER Chocolate in San Francisco in 1997), the winery and property (120 acres of vineyards) was purchased by Louis Roederer in 2004.
 Located only about a minute drive north of Domain Anderson.
 The tasting room is intimate and cute and features rotating art from various artists.
 The focus of Scharffenberger Cellars is on sparkling wines with two primary offerings: Brut Excellence Non-Vintage and the Brut Rosé Excellence Non-Vintage along with several much more limited productions which are available at the tasting room.
 Tastings are either indoors or outside weather permitting, relaxing under the shade of nearby trees among their gardens.

-Prior to Louis Roederer acquiring Diamond Creek Vineyards – they already had an association with the Napa Valley through their Cabernet Sauvignon produced and bottled at Dominus Winery under their negociant label, Carpe Diem (never to be confused with the wine bar/restaurant of the same name in downtown Napa).
+Prior to Louis Roederer acquiring Diamond Creek Vineyards – they already had an association with Napa Valley through their Cabernet Sauvignon produced and bottled at Dominus Winery under their negociant label, Carpe Diem (never to be confused with the wine bar/restaurant of the same name in downtown Napa).
 The Carpe Diem wines are sold through the Maisons Marques & Domaines website but can also be tasted at Scharffenberger Cellars upon request.

 Carpe Diem produces three wines, a Chardonnay and a Pinot Noir from Anderson Valley and a Cabernet Sauvignon.
 Based on the vineyard sources, all three wines are priced very reasonably.
 The Cabernet Sauvignon is perhaps one of the best value wines coming from the Napa Valley based on the pedigree of the property and the winemaking team.
 In addition to this wine being produced at Dominus Winery, rumor has it that the grapes sourced are at least in part if not entirely are from the storied Napanook Vineyard in Yountville.
 The Carpe Diem wines are generally distributed to restaurants and larger stores nationally.